plone/documentation/manage/installing/installation_windows10_wsl.rst

     cd /mnt/c/Plone-Projects/collective.example

-Then several featuers can be added, for example:
+Then, several featuers can be added.
+For example:

 .. code-block :: console